OpenCNFT/nnn/doc/protobuf.md

 - Server-scoped RPCs modify server-wide resources.
 - Storage-scoped RPCs modify data in a specific storage.
+- Partition-scoped RPCs modify data in a specific partition.
 - Repository-scoped RPCs modify data in a specific repository.

 To declare the scope, mutators must contain one of the following lines: